turkishrational/c_compilers/trdos386_libc_project_2026/trdos386_tcc_libc_2026/readme.txt

-trdos 386 'tcc compiler port' tcc-libc project by help of Google AI...
+trdos 386 'tcc compiler port' tcc-libc project by help of Google AI ...

 Almost all of libc (asm source files, -GAS-) here are written by help of Google AI.